 Get Smart Health services at no extra cost, giving you and your family unlimited, 24/7 access to health and wellbeing experts.
 This includes GP appointments over the phone or video call.

 Find out more

 Smart Health is provided to AIG customers by Teladoc Health.
-These services do not form part of your insurance contract and can be withdrawn at any time without notice.
+These services do not form part of your insurance contract and could be changed or withdrawn in the future.

 Up to £10,000 advance payment

 To bring some early financial relief once a claim has been agreed.

 Once your claim has been assessed and validated, an advance payment could be released where the full amount is delayed due to legal requirements or other checks.
 Advance payments can take up to five working days to receive.

 99% of life insurance claims paid out